triplew86-cl/deom/README.md

 3) Select the closest cluster.
 4) Compare the source image embeddings with the dataset images belonging to the selected cluster.

-You can also create hierarchical clusters to further optimise it.
+You can also create hierarchical clusters to further optimise it. text text change

 ## Known Issues